lechugaa/dend-p4/README.md

 activity on the app, as well as a directory with JSON metadata on the songs in their app.

-This ETL obtains the data directly from S3, processes the data into analytics tables following a star schema using Spark, and loads them back into S3 as parquet files.
+This ETL obtains the data directly from S3, processes the data into analytics tables following a star schema using Spark, and loads them back into S3 in parquet format.

 As the _Sparkify_ team is particularly interested in understanding what songs users are listening to, the data lake was designed to allow simple queries and fast aggregations on song reproductions.